 Funeral Arrangements are being provided by Oravitz Home for Funerals, Inc., 40 N.

 Jardin St. Shenandoah.
-A Mass of Christian Burial will be celebrated at Divine Mercy RC Parish
+A Mass of Christian Burial will be celebrated on Monday, June 6th at 11am in

-in June 2022.
-A celebration of Theresa’s life will be held in June 2022, on what would have been
+This celebration of Theresa’s life will be held on what would have been

 her 107th birthday.
 The family requests memorial contributions be sent to your favorite charity.

 To send flowers

 in memory of Theresa J. Matino, please visit our floral store.